melanielaporte/study-timer/README.md

 # Study Buddy Timer

-Welcome to Study Buddy Timer – your friendly study companion! 📚✨
+Welcome to Study Buddy Timer – your friendly study companion I created to help me focus!

 ## How to Use